 THIRD: Most absurdly: The letter says “the Green party came under pressure to repudiate the philosophy lecturer Rupert Read after he questioned the arguments put forward by some trans activists.”
 (What Read wrote, and later apologized for, was that trans women are “a sort of ‘opt-in’ version of what it is to be a woman.”).
 This is duplicitous.
 Trans activists didn’t react because Read’s a philosopher, but because he is a Green Party candidate for Parliament; they pressed the Greens to take a stand.
 As a politician, Read’s thoughts have implications.
 How would he and the Green Party vote on revising the UK’s Gender Recognition Act, for instance?
-Are political parties exempt from saying what they believe?
+Are political parties exempt from explaining to voters what they believe and why?
+Are demands that they state their positions a form of “censorship”?
 When a Republican running for the US Senate alleged that women survivors of “legitimate rape” don’t get pregnant, feminists across the country demanded the Republican Party declare whether it agreed.
 Now the feminists behind the Observer letter are saying that was an assault on poor Todd Akin’s freedom.
 This is political insanity.

 FOURTH: Oh, yes, “The feminist activist and writer Julie Bindel has been ‘noplatformed’ by the National Union of Students for several years.”
 Bear with me.
 One must draw breath before dealing with Julie Bindel; I’ll go there in a moment.